Aama (1964 film)

 Aama (आमा) is a 1964 Nepali drama film directed by Hira Singh Khatri in his directorial debut.
 The film is written by Durga Shrestha and Chaitya Devi.
 Aama was produced by King Mahendra of Nepal under the banner of Information Department of Government of Nepal (formally Royal Nepal Film Corporation).
 The film stars Shiva Shankar Manandhar and Bhuwan Chand, with Basundhara Bhusal, Chitya Devi Singh, Hira Singh Khatri and Hari Prasad Rimal, in supporting roles.
 It follows a young man who returns home after serving in his country's army.

-Hira Singh Khatri, was requested by Mahendra of Nepal to direct Aama.
+Hira Singh Khatri, was requested by King Mahendra of Nepal to direct Aama.
 The film's post-production and indoor filming were mainly done in Kolkata, India.
 It was released on 7 October 1964.
 After the release, Aama became the first Nepalese film to be produced in Nepal.

 After the film's release in Nepal, it quickly became popular in the country.
 After the success of Aama, Khatri directed the films Hijo Aaja Bholi (1967), and Parivartan (1971) for the Nepalese government, both of which were used to convey patriotism to Nepalese citizens.
-Aama is regarded as one of the most important films in the history of Nepalese cinema.
+Aama is the first movie ever produced in Nepali Language and regarded as one of the most important films in the history of Nepalese cinema.